sinbad/UEScripts/doc/PackageConfig.md

 *Optional Setting - string*

-By default, scripts will locate your `.uproject` file automatically in the root of your UE4 project folder.
+By default, scripts will locate your `.uproject` file automatically in the root of your Unreal project folder.
 If for any reason you have more than one, you can specify which to use with this setting.

 ## Package Variants